 • Markets 🛍️ abound in Oaxaca city as well!
 Mercado de la Merced and Mercado Benito Juárez are the two biggest markets, but there are a few other markets near Mercado Benito Juárez as well.

 • A cooking class 👩🍳 is a fantastic way to experience Oaxaca’s unique cuisine.
 We had a wonderful time learning how to make mole negro from Nora at Alma de mi Tierra.
 We visited the Mercado de la Merced to shop for and learn about ingredients, and then all got to work roasting the many ingredients that go into mole, learning a ton and having a great time with the other folks who signed up for the class.
+I’ve since had really wonderful experiences with both of these Airbnb Experiences as well with these cooking classes with Su and with Sonia.
+You can’t go wrong with any of these!

 • Mezcaloteca 🥃 (site, map) offers guided mezcal tastings in Spanish or English.
 You must make a reservation on their website.
 This was a great introduction to mezcal!

-• Hierve el Agua 🏞️ (map) is the other experience we missed out on because I got sick, but it is a beautiful natural waterfall/rock formation that we were excited to visit and will have to visit next time.
+• Hierve el Agua 🏞️ (map) is the other experience I missed out on because I got sick, but it is a beautiful natural waterfall/rock formation that we were excited to visit and will have to visit next time.
 There were a lot of exciting tour options on Airbnb Experiences and TripAdvisor.

 Food & Drink